 Nursing Homes.
 Nursing homes generally provide extensive nursing and healthcare services similar to those available in hospitals, without the high costs associated with operating theaters, emergency rooms or intensive care units.
-A typical purpose built nursing home includes mostly rooms with two beds, a separate bathroom and shared dining and bathing facilities.
-Some private rooms are often available for those residents who can afford to pay higher rates or for residents whose medical conditions require segregation.
-Nursing homes are staffed by licensed nursing professionals 24 hours per day.
+A typical purpose built nursing home includes mostly rooms with one or two beds, a separate bathroom and shared dining facilities.
+Licensed nursing professionals staff nursing homes 24 hours per day.

 Rehabilitation Hospitals.
 Rehabilitation hospitals, also known as inpatient rehabilitation facilities, or IRFs, provide intensive physical therapy, occupational therapy and speech language pathology services beyond the capabilities customarily available in nursing homes.
 Patients in IRFs generally receive a minimum of three hours of rehabilitation services daily.
-Outpatient satellite clinics are often included as part of the continuum of care offered by IRFs.
+IRFs often have outpatient satellite clinics as part of the IRF continuum of care.
 Our two rehabilitation hospitals have beds available for inpatient services and provide extensive outpatient services from the hospitals premises.
 In addition, these two hospitals operate outpatient clinics where patients discharged from the inpatient setting can continue their therapy programs such, as rehabilitation services for amputee, brain injury, cardio-pulmonary, orthopedic, spinal cord injury, stroke and neurorehabilitation.